aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 To set up our system we consider the case of a jet coming out of a point on an infinite surface into a quiescent medium, and that the jet and medium have the same density.
 This is a major simplification, but it makes the math easier to deal with.
 The coordinate system is centered at this point and all momentum in the jet ultimately comes from the origin.

 The boundary conditions for the problem are:
-1. at the center-line, *r=0*, the velocity is entirely in the z-directly
+1. at the center-line, *r=0*, the velocity is entirely in the z-direction
 1. at the center-line, *r=0*, the velocity in the z-direction is at a maximum
 1. as the radius increases, *r &rarr; &infin;* , the velocity in the z-direction goes to zero